Las Vegas Defective Product Attorney

 Las Vegas Defective Product Injury Lawyers

 If you have been injured by a defective product, Shook & Stone can help.
-We are highly experienced in the laws that protect consumers against harm from products and know who may be responsible when an injury occurs due to their negligence.
+We are highly experienced in the laws that protect consumers against harm from products and know who may be responsible when actual harm occurs due to their negligence.

 Shook & Stone is committed to protecting people harmed by defective products through our legal services which include litigation on behalf of clients as well as consultation with other attorneys about how best to proceed following injuries caused by dangerous or harmful objects.

 In a defective product case, an individual or company can be held liable for any number of products ranging from faulty medical devices to foods that cause food poisoning.
 Other dangerous defects have included prescription drug bottles, airbags, household appliances, faulty ignitions, toys and so much more.

 The jurisdiction in which the litigation is filed will dictate who may potentially bear responsibility as it passes through manufacturers and retailers on its way to consumers.